kolanos/vaporize/README.rst

 Installation
 ------------

-To install Vaporize using PIP:
+To install Vaporize using pip:

     pip install vaporize